userjack6880/picluster/content/modules/nfs.md

 **Setup an NFS shared file system**

 While distributed filesytems (such as Lustre, GPFS, and others) are commonly used in clustered computing environments, [NFS (Network File System)](https://en.wikipedia.org/wiki/Network_File_System) is still used for filesharing between systems within a network.
-Your objective is to create, format, and share a partition, along with two other pre-created filesystems, between all of the nodes within our cluster.
+Your objective is to create commonly used NFS shares to be used by all of the nodes within our cluster.

 A few things you will need to know: